 The postretirement benefits are accounted for on an accrual basis over an employee's period of service.
 The postretirement plan, excluding pensions, are not funded, and Ciner Corp has the right to modify or terminate the plan.
-The post-retirement benefits had a benefits obligation of \$23.1 million and \$21.3 million at September 30, 2016 and December 31, 2015, respectively.
-The Partnership's allocated portion of postretirement benefit costs were \$0.3 million and \$0.1 million for the three months ended September 30, 2016 and 2015, respectively, and \$1.0 million and \$0.4 million for the nine months ended September 30, 2016 and 2015 , respectively.
+The post-retirement benefits had a benefits obligation of \$20.8 million and \$20.6 million at March 31, 2017 and December 31, 2016, respectively.
+The Partnership's allocated portion of postretirement benefit costs were \$0.6 million and \$0.4 million for the three months ended March 31, 2017 and 2016, respectively.

-7. EQUITY - BASED COMPENSATION
+7. EOUITY - BASED COMPENSATION

 We grant various types of equity-based awards to participants, including time restricted unit awards and total return restricted performance unit awards ("TR Performance Unit Awards").
-The key terms of our restricted unit awards and TR Performance Unit Awards, including all financial disclosures, are set forth in our Annual Report on Form 10-K for the year ended December 31, 2015.
+The key terms of our restricted unit awards and TR Performance Unit Awards, including all financial disclosures, are set forth in our 2016 Annual Report.

 All employees, officers, consultants and non-employee directors of us and our parents and subsidiaries are eligible to be selected to participate in the Ciner Resource Partners LLC 2013 Long-Term Incentive Plan (the "Plan" or "LTIP").
-As of September 30, 2016, subject to further adjustment as provided in the Plan, a total of 0.8 million common units were available for awards under the Plan.
+As of March 31, 2017, subject to further adjustment as provided in the Plan, a total of 0.8 million common units were available for awards under the Plan.
 Any common units tendered by a participant in payment of the tax liability with respect to an award, including common units withheld from any such award, will not be available for future awards under the Plan.
 Common units awarded under the Plan may be reserved or made available from our authorized and unissued common units or from common units reacquired (through open market transactions or otherwise).
-Any common units issued under the Plan through the assumption or substitution of outstanding grants from an acquired company will not reduce the number of common units available for issuance pursuant to the Plan with respect to such award will again be available for awards under the Plan.
+Any common units issued under the Plan through the assumption or substitution of outstanding grants from an acquired company will not reduce the number of common units available for awards under the Plan.
+If any common units subject to an award under the Plan are forfeited, those forfeited units will again be available for awards under the Plan.
+In January 2017, the Company adopted ASU No. 2016-09 which permits us to recognize forfeitures as incurred.
+Consequently, no estimated forfeiture rate was applied to the awards during the three months ended March 31, 2017.